MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Copular constructions

 To express that two things are the same, they are usually simply juxtaposed without an overt copula.
-Like with verbal predicates, the subject often follows but can be fronted with topicalization.
+Like with verbal predicates, the subject often follows but can be fronted with topicalization, and they are ambiguous with regards to tense.

     ???    ?????
     shaman father:A1SG
-    'My father is a shaman'
+    'My father was/is/will be a shaman'

     ???    ???       ???
-    wolf animal dangerous
+    animal dangerous wolf(?)
-    'Wolves are dangerous animals'
+    'Wolves were/are/will be dangerous animals'

-Even without an overt copula, the nominal predicate takes non-inflectional verb morphology, including the negative particle _???_ (?), the inchoative aspect particle _???_ (?), and the mood particles _???_ (?) and _???_ (?).
+In line with other stative predicates, they will generally be translated as being in the present tense throughout the rest of this document except in the examples immediately above.
+Even without an overt copula, the nominal predicate takes non-inflectional verb morphology, including the negative particle (?), the inchoative aspect particle (?), and the mood particles (?) and (?).

     ?????         ??? ???  ???    ???
     daughter:A2PL EPI INCH leader noble